 B: Moaning…

 A: From who?
-It’s probably one of your neighbours that brought a girl for the night.
+It’s probably one of your neighbours that brought a girl back for the night.

 A and E: (Laughing hysterically)

-B: No I’m serious, I really did hear it!
-For the past few nights around 12 o’clock I could hear moaning creeping from the bathroom.
+B: No, I’m serious, I really did hear it!
+For the past few nights around midnight I’ve been hearing moaning coming from the bathroom.
 I can’t handle this, I can’t sleep at night, I can’t go to school, I can’t study.
 The ghosts are gonna get me.
-I think might quit school and go back home where it’s safe.
+I think I’m just gonna quit school and go back home where it’s safe...

-A: No!
-Don’t!
-Okay, if you are really that scare we can help you.
+A: Pull yourself together, for crying out loud!
+Okay, if you are really that scared, we’ll help you.

-E: Yeah we can stay the night and investigate.
+E: Yeah.
+We’ll stay the night and we’ll investigate for you.

-B: Really you girls will really do this for me?
+B: Really?
+You girls will really do that for me?

-A: Yea, we can be a team like Scooby-Doo and the gang.
+A: Yeah, we can be a team like Scooby-Doo and his gang.

 *Room-2*